moses-shenassa/custom-gpt-prompt-systems/boxing-analysis-system/rubric.md

 - Head movement patterns
 - Footwork exits
 - Distance management
-- Ability to neutralize attacks
+- Ability to neutralize attacks (parries, clinch, pivots)

 ### Ring IQ
 - Adaptability mid-fight
-- Ability to read opponents
+- Ability to read opponents and make adjustments
 - Predictability level
-- Comfort under pressure
+- Comfort under pressure / in exchanges

+**Goal:** Identify which fighter has the more *complete and reliable* technical toolkit, and where exploitable gaps exist.

+---

 ## 2. Physical Attributes

-- Punching power
+- Punching power (one-shot vs accumulation)
 - Hand speed vs. timing
 - Reach and leverage efficiency
-- Gas tank consistency
+- Gas tank consistency across rounds
-- Durability history
+- Durability history (chin, body, cuts)

+**Goal:** Determine who has the more sustainable physical edge over the scheduled distance of the fight.

+---

 ## 3. Psychological Factors

 - Resilience under adversity
-- Confidence trends
+- Confidence trends and recent form
-- Recent fight momentum
+- Reaction to being hurt or cut
-- Discipline and focus
+- Discipline and focus across training camps
-- Trainer influence
+- Trainer and team stability

+**Goal:** Assess which fighter is more likely to stay composed, follow a game plan, and recover from setbacks.

+---

 ## 4. Stylistic Interaction

 - Southpaw vs orthodox dynamics (if relevant)
 - Counterpunching layers
 - Pressure vs movement archetype
+- Who controls distance and ring geography
 - Likely exchanges and who wins them
-- Historical analog fights
+- Historical analog fights (similar style pairings)

+**Goal:** Describe the most probable flow of the fight based on stylistic interactions, not just isolated traits.

+---

 ## 5. Prediction Criteria

-- Weighted analysis (technical, physical, psychological)
-- Winner
-- Method
-- Probability confidence score
+The final prediction should synthesize:

+- Technical advantages (Section 1)
+- Physical advantages (Section 2)
+- Psychological edges (Section 3)
+- Stylistic matchups (Section 4)

+### Confidence Score Guide (0–100%)

+- **90–100%** – Highly one-sided matchup with extensive data.
+- **75–89%** – Clear favorite with some plausible upset paths.
+- **60–74%** – Competitive fight with a slight but reasoned lean.
+- **50–59%** – Essentially a pick’em; choose a side but emphasize volatility.

+The analyst must:
+- State **winner**, **method**, and **confidence %**.
+- Mention **key conditions** that would flip the outcome (e.g., “If Fighter B can consistently back A to the ropes, the edge narrows significantly.”)

-This rubric prevents opinion-based analysis by enforcing structured reasoning.
+This rubric prevents opinion-only analysis by enforcing structured reasoning.